Browse Designs

 The Inner Monument

 The central part of the monument consists of two different stone types, arranged concentrically; Sarsens ( a hard sandstone ) and Bluestones ( rhyolite or spotted dolomite ).
-A Sarsen circle surrounds a Bluestone circle and a Sarsen horseshoe ( the Trilithons ) surrounds a Bluestone horseshoe.
+A Sarsen circle encloses a Bluestone circle and a Sarsen horseshoe ( the Trilithons ) surrounds a Bluestone horseshoe.

 The dome for interlocking with the lintel can be clearly seen in this photo taken as one of the Trilithons was re-erected at the beginning of the 20th century.

 The bluestones are not local to the area of Stonehenge.
-Geological analysis in relatively recent times has shown that the bluestones at Stonehenge came from somewhere in the Preseli mountains in Pembrokeshire, Southwest Wales.
-Originally there may have as many as eighty Bluestones, weighing up to five tons each.
+Geological analysis in relatively recent times has shown that the bluestones at Stonehenge originated somewhere in the Preseli mountains in Pembrokeshire, Southwest Wales.
+There may have as many as eighty Bluestones, weighing up to five tons each.
 It's difficult to be certain, some are missing, others are broken and the pattern of holes is confusing.
-Stonehenge is not the first site where the bluestones stood as a circle.
-The stones show evidence of having been erected somewhere else previously.

 "If you are desirous," said Merlin, "to honour the burying place of these men with an everlasting monument, send for the Giant's Dance, which is in Killaraus, a mountain in Ireland.
 For there is a structure of stones there, which none of this age could raise, without a profound knowledge of the mechanical arts.
 They are stones of a vast magnitude and wonderful quality; and if they can be placed here, as they are there, round this spot of ground, they will stand forever."

-At these words of Merlin, Aurelius burst into laughter, and said, "How is it possible to remove such cast stones from so distant a country, as if Britain was not furnished with stones fit for the work?"
+At these words of Merlin, Aurelius burst into laughter, and said, "How is it possible to remove such vast stones from so distant a country, as if Britain was not furnished with stones fit for the work?"
 Merlin replied, "I entreat your majesty to forbear vain laughter; for what I say is without vanity.
 They are mystical stones, and of a great medicinal virtue.
 The giants of old brought them from the farthest coast of Africa, and placed them in Ireland, while they inhabited that country. ....There is not a stone there which has not some healing virtue."
 When the Britons heard this they resolved to send for the stones....A fleet therefore being got ready , they set sail, and with a fair wind arrived in Ireland. ...they went to the mountain Killaraus, and arrived at the structure of stones, the sight of which filled them both with joy and admiration.
 Merlin. .began his own contrivances.
-When he had placed in order the engines that were necessary, ho took down the stones with an incredible facility, and gave directions for their carrying to the ships, and placing them therein.
+When he had placed in order the engines that were necessary, he took down the stones with an incredible facility, and gave directions for their carrying to the ships, and placing them therein.
 This done they set sail again, to return to Britain; where they arrived with a fair gale...
 Merlin set up the stones... in the same manner as they had been in the mountain Killaraus."

 Geoffrey of Monmouth, History of the Kings of Britain pp133+